 Official transcripts are needed for the admission file.
 Contact your undergraduate and graduate college(s) or universities by mail, internet or phone to request that your transcript be sent directly from their registrar to the Director of Admissions in the ESR Admissions office.

-If you are an international student and English is not your first language, please read the section below regarding language testing for an international admission.
+If you are an international applicant and English is not your first language, please read the section below regarding language testing for an international admission.

-All international students whose first language is not English must take and score a minimum of 550 on the Paper based version of TOEFL (Test of English as a Foreign Language), a 213 minimum on the Computer based version of the test, or 82 on the Internet based test prior to admission.
-If you have already taken or it is easier to take the IELTS test where you live, you must take the Academic version and achieve a score of 7 or greater.
+All international applicants whose first language is not English must take and score a minimum of 550 on the Paper based version of TOEFL (Test of English as a Foreign Language), a 213 minimum on the Computer based version of the TOEFL, or 82 on the Internet based test prior to admission.
+If international applicants have already taken, or it is easier to take, the IELTS test where they live, they must take the Academic version and achieve a score of 7 or greater.

-International degree-seeking students planning to study residentially at ESR should fill out the Standard Application, the ESR Financial Aid Form, and the International Student Statement of Financial Position form.
-International degree-seeking students planning to enroll in ESR’s distance program, ESR Access, need not complete the Financial Position form, but should plan to travel to ESR for intensives to cover the residency requirement for the degree.
+International degree-seeking applicants planning to study residentially at ESR should fill out the Standard Application, the ESR Financial Aid Form, and the International Student Statement of Financial Position form.
+International degree-seeking applicants planning to enroll in ESR’s distance program, ESR Access, need not complete the Financial Position form, but should plan to travel to ESR for intensives to cover the residency requirement for the degree.

-Many international students need scholarship assistance in order to attend ESR residentially, or in our ESR Access program.
+*Many international students need scholarship assistance in order to attend ESR residentially, or in our ESR Access program.
 Up to two International Cooper Scholarships provide tuition and a small living stipend.
+ESR is now accepting applications for Fall 2021.
 These are reserved for residential students.
-Many times there is a waiting list of admitted students for these scholarships.
+Many times there is a waiting list of admitted students for these scholarships (there is a waiting list at this time).
 ESR gives priority to members of the Religious Society of Friends (Quakers).
 The International Cooper Scholarship provides approximately $25,000 US* per year of study.
 This amount provides the very minimum that a student will need.
 A source of personal funds is helpful in case of illness, the need for cold-weather clothing, or other such personal necessities.
-ESR provides housing with the international scholarships, when possible, in a college-ownedco-educational-living house.
+ESR provides housing with the international scholarships, when possible, in a college-owned, co-educational-living house.
 Skills such as cooking, cleaning and community living are advantageous.
 ESR is unable to supply funds or housing to support spouses or family members.

-Students receiving International Cooper Scholarships retain the financial responsibility to pay their confirmation fee of $1,125 US* mentioned above, the embassy visa fee, and travel costs of transportation, food, and lodging while traveling to and from ESR.
-International students who do not receive these must document financial sponsorship or the ability to pay the cost of one year’s study.
+Admitted students who have been awarded an International Cooper Scholarship retain the financial responsibility to pay their confirmation fee of $1,125 US* mentioned above, the embassy visa fee, and travel costs of transportation, food, and lodging while traveling to and from ESR.
+International admitted students who are not awarded a Cooper Scholarship must document financial sponsorship or the ability to pay the cost of one year’s study.

 Another type of Cooper scholarship offered to International residential students by ESR covers tuition alone.
-To apply for either type of scholarship, please send an additional two references following the guidelines given on page 69 of the catalog in the Financial Aid section.
+To apply for either type of scholarship, please send an additional two references using this form.

 For ESR Access students, limited need-based aid of up to 50 percent is available.
 The application is available online.